 Prerequisite: High School Diploma or equivalency.
 No medical background necessary.
 Submit written Language Assessment and participate in Verbal Assessment.
 Submit a completed Program Application.
 Working knowledge of computers and computer and Internet access are required.

-View the Course Syllabus or the Application & FAQs page for the Medical Interpreter Certificate Program.
+View the Application & FAQs page for the Medical Interpreter Certificate Program.

 For more information, email firstname.lastname@example.org

 New programs begin in March and October.